 So did Oracle invented something completely new?
 Not at all!
 Rather tried and proven technologies neatly packaged together.
 Great products don’t have to be something revolutionary new.
 Taking existing technologies and package it in such a way that makes adoption really easy and solves real problems — this would do and that’s what Oracle Database Appliance is.
 I think I can almost compare Oracle Database Appliance with Apple iPad.

 That’s all for now but stay tuned.
 My colleagues have lots of blogging material in the pipeline.
 I’ll be posting some storage benchmarks that I’ve done during beta program — they are really impressive I think.
 I’m also organizing a webinar so keep your eyes open.

-8 comments on “Oracle Database Appliance — What Does It Mean for You and Your Business?”
+8 Responses to “Oracle Database Appliance — What Does It Mean for You and Your Business?”